LukachoLombardi/digitalgarden-pdf/src/site/notes/digitalgarden Home.md

 - All slides from the prep course: [[Slide Dump Math Prep\|Slide Dump Math Prep]]

 > [!WARNING] Some attachments may not display correctly
-> Especially PDFs won't show up here, since they're not supported by digitalgarden
+> Especially PDFs may or may not be visible.
+Experimental PDF support is enabled, but still hit or miss.